-To help effectively respond to challenging behaviour, a good Behaviour Support Plan is vital.

-The emphasis is on preventing the need for challenging behaviour, but also helps carers to identify when an individual may display challenging behaviour, giving them a chance to intervene before the behaviour escalates.
+To help effectively respond to challenging behaviour a good Behaviour Support Plan is vital.
+A Behaviour Support Plan aims to reduce the likelihood of challenging behaviour happening and if used consistently is very successful in supporting the person to find other ways to communicate their needs.
+The emphasis is on preventing the need for challenging behaviour but also helps carers to identify when an individual may display challenging behaviour, giving them a chance to intervene before the behaviour escalates.
 This can avoid a full-blown incident of challenging behaviour.
 Everyone has different beliefs about what is right and wrong and how behaviour 'should' be managed, based on their own experiences and understanding.
 Using a Behaviour Support Plan means that everyone consistently uses the same techniques, rather than everybody 'doing their own thing' based on what they think is best.

-For further information in how to create a Positive Behaviour Support Plan, please see The Challening Behaviour Foundation.
+For further information in how to create a Positive Behaviour Support plan, please see The Challenging Behaviour Foundation